Destabilizing the Fundamental Mode of Black Holes: The Elephant and the Flea

 {\bf \em Introduction.} The advent of gravitational-wave (GW) astronomy~\cite{LIGOScientific:2016aoc,Abbott:2020niy} and of very long baseline interferometry~\cite{EventHorizonTelescope:2019dse,GRAVITY:2020gka} opened exciting new windows to the invisible Universe.
 Black holes (BHs) play a unique role in the endeavor to test our understanding of general relativity (GR) and in the search for new physics~\cite{Berti:2015itd,Barack:2018yly,Berti:2018cxi,Berti:2018vdi,Cardoso:2019rvt,Bertone:2018krk,Brito:2015oca}.

 According to the singularity theorems~\cite{Penrose:1964wq,Penrose:1969pc}, classical GR must fail in BH interiors.
 Quantum mechanics in BH spacetimes also leads to puzzling consequences, such as the information paradox~\cite{Unruh:2017uaw,Mathur:2005zp,Giddings:2017mym}.
 It is tempting to conjecture that a theory of quantum gravity will resolve these issues, but the scale and nature of quantum gravity corrections to BH spacetimes is unknown.
-Uniqueness results in vacuum GR imply that BHs are the simplest macroscopic objects in the Universe~\cite{Chrusciel:2012jk}, and BHs don't ``polarize'' in binary systems~\cite{Binnington:2009bb,Damour:2009vw,Cardoso:2017cfl,LeTiec:2020bos,Chia:2020yla,Hui:2020xxx}.
+Uniqueness results in vacuum GR imply that BHs are the simplest macroscopic objects in the Universe~\cite{Chrusciel:2012jk}, and BHs do not ``polarize'' in binary systems~\cite{Binnington:2009bb,Damour:2009vw,Cardoso:2017cfl,LeTiec:2020bos,Chia:2020yla,Hui:2020xxx}.
 The simplicity of BHs (whether isolated or in binaries) implies that they are ideal laboratories to probe the limitations of GR, as long as environmental effects or astrophysical uncertainties can be ignored.
-In this paper we ask an important question: is it really possible to ignore environmental effects?
+In this Letter we ask an important question: is it really possible to ignore environmental effects?

 One of the tools to test the Kerr geometry is BH spectroscopy~\cite{Dreyer:2003bv,Berti:2005ys,Berti:2007zu}, now a thriving field~\cite{Baibhav:2017jhs,LIGOScientific:2016lio,Isi:2019aib,Carullo:2019flw,Laghi:2020rgl,Bustillo:2020buq,Capano:2021etf,Isi:2021iql}.
 If a compact binary merger leads to the formation of a rotating BH, as predicted in GR, the spacetime should asymptote to the Kerr metric through a relaxation process during which it can be described as a perturbation of the Kerr metric.
 The late-time GW signal (the ``ringdown'') is a superposition of damped exponentials with complex frequencies known as the quasinormal modes (QNMs), which can be computed within perturbation theory as poles of the associated Green's function~\cite{Leaver:1986gd,Kokkotas:1999bd,Berti:2009kk}.
 The residues corresponding to these poles in the complex frequency plane dictate the amplitude of the response.
+To model a ringdown signal using Kerr QNM frequencies in vacuum, we should take into account the surrounding matter (even if it can be considered as a small perturbation).
+This is the main motivation of our work.